- Level - Beginner 30%

 You will now see the following screen.

-Now type 'ssh pi @ xxxx', where xxxx is the IP address of your Raspberry Pi.
-So in our case it will be 'ssh pi@10.120.0.154'.
-After entering, click enter.
+Now type 'ssh pi@xxxx', where xxxx is the IP address of your Raspberry Pi is.
+So in our case it becomes 'ssh pi@10.120.0.154'.
+After filling in, click on enter.

 You will be asked for a password.
 The default password is 'raspberry'.
 Enter this password.
 While typing passwords, no characters will appear.
 This is normal.
 Click enter after entering your password.

 You are now logged in to your Raspberry Pi.
-The first thing we're going to do is create a new password so that not everyone can access your Raspberry Pi.
-Type 'passwd' and click enter.
-Type your current password and the new password twice.
+The first thing we are going to do is create a new password so that not everyone can access your Raspberry Pi can.
+Type 'passwd' and hit enter.
+Type your current password and twice the new password.
 Click enter after each password.

-You now have a secure Raspberry Pi accessible only to you.
-We still have to perform a number of steps until the domoticz is ready for use.
-Type the command 'sudo apt-get update' and click enter.
+You now have a secure, accessible only to you Raspberry Pi.
+We still need to perform a few more steps until the domoticz is ready for use.
+Type the command 'sudo apt-get update' and hit enter.
 Wait for the process to finish.
-This command updates your Raspberry Pi.
+This command updates you Raspberry Pi.

 Now that we have prepared everything, the time has finally come.
 We are going to install domoticz.
 Type the command 'sudo su'.
 Then type